 Decide If Remarriage is Right for You

 For some couples, reconciliation after divorce naturally leads to the question of remarriage.
 Aside from personal questions relating to this move, you must also consider the legal ramifications of remarriage.
 You will likely need a family law attorney to help you navigate your divorce decree and new plan that remarriage would instate.
 Remarriage will not automatically negate the stipulations on your divorce decree.
 For example, it will not end provisions such as waiving a former spouse’s right to inherit from the other spouse.
-You will need to create a new estate plan with help from an attorney if you remarry.
+You will need to create a new estate plan with help from one of the best Los Angeles family attorneys if you remarry.

 Thinks About the Possibility of a Second Divorce